 Gather the ingredients.

-Cut a pumpkin in half and scoop out the seeds.
+Scoop out the seeds.
 Discard the big chunks of stringy pulp and put the seeds in a colander.

 Spread the seeds out onto a kitchen towel to dry.
 Don't use paper towels to dry the seeds; they will stick.